How to Grow Verbena Flowers

 How to Grow Verbena Flower Plants

-They will grow well in average soils.
+They grow well in average soils.
 However, the soil should drain well.
-Mix a little compost into the planting site to give the plants a good start.
+Avoid planting them in an area where the soil can become soggy in wet weather.
+Mix a little compost into the planting site to give the plants a good, fast start.
+After planting, water the plants.
+If you are planting seeds, water lightly If you are planting seedlings, apply enough water to reach the lowest roots.

 Once the plants are established, they require little care and will spread out to cover the flower bed space you allotted for them.